 - Women Entrepreneurship Strategy (WES)

-In 2020 the City of Greater Sudbury awarded over $571,670 in funding to 40 organizations through the Arts & Culture Grant Program across both Operating and Project streams.
-Review the arts and culture grant funding allocation breakdown for 2020.
+In 2021 the City of Greater Sudbury awarded a total of $532,554 in funding to 32 organizations through the Arts & Culture Grant Program across both Operating and Project streams.

 Established in 2005, the City of Greater Sudbury’s Arts and Culture Grant Program stimulates the growth and development of this important economic sector, increases its potential to attract and retain a talented and creative workforce and is an investment in the quality of life for all residents.